pippinbarr/cart253-2020/modules/04/mouse-input.md

 So here we can click to position our circle object on the canvas.

-The `mousePressed()` function is __automatically called__ whenever the user pressed the mouse button down, and we can run any code we want when that happens!
+The `mousePressed()` function is __automatically called__ whenever the user presses the mouse button down, and we can run any code we want when that happens!

 ---